neovim/neovim/CONTRIBUTING.md

 ### For all PRs

-- Make it clear in the issue tracker what you are working on, so that someone else doesn't duplicate the work.
+- Make it clear in the issue tracker what you are working on.
 - Be descriptive in your PR message: what is it for, why is it needed, etc.
 - Don't make cosmetic changes to unrelated files in the same PR.